 If you would like to apply for a local event sponsorship, such as: special fund raising events (luncheons, recognition dinners); conferences; symposia; public policy briefings; visit this site for more information and to apply.

-Kaiser Permanente Downey is currently focused on supporting the following health needs and related strategic priorities.
+Kaiser Permanente Downey Medical Center is currently focused on supporting the following health needs and related strategic priorities.
 Reviewing this area will help to ensure that your proposed grant project is aligned with these priorities.

 Increase coverage, access, and utilization of health care services for populations that are underserved, uninsured, and/or underinsured.

 - Provide access and comprehensive health care to low-income individuals and families who do not have access to public or private health coverage.

 - Support access to care for patients through collaboration among community clinics, clinic networks and other safety net providers.

 Improve the capacity of health care systems to provide quality health care, including interventions to address the social determinants of health.

 Design, pilot and implement systems for screening community members with social (non-medical) needs and refer to community-based programs.